eyadrid/Generative-Chatbot-for-Customer-Support/README.md

     docker-compose up --build
     ```

-    This command will build the Docker images as specified in the `Dockerfile` for both the backend and frontend services and start the containers.
+    This command builds the Docker images as specified in the `Dockerfile` for both the backend and frontend services and starts the containers.

 3. **Access the application:**